Ohio University Heritage College of Osteopathic Medicine

 Admissions Process & Application Information

 OU-HCOM only considers those with completed application files for a potential interview.
+A completed file consists of a verified AACOMAS application and receipt of all secondary application materials.
 Applicants are responsible for monitoring the status of their application.
 Candidates are notified of their pre-selected interview date via email by the office of admissions.
-Interviews are scheduled on Fridays from early September until late April.
+Interviews are scheduled on Tuesdays from mid–September until late April.
 Admission decisions are made the same day as the interview.
 Candidates will be notified of the committee decision on the next business day.

 - Primary application service: AACOMAS